Last Updated: September 2019

 If you need a laser level to do DIY and home improvement jobs ... a red line laser level it will a good tool to invest in.

 My recommendation is to go for a green line laser level the first time you buy one, but if the budget doesn't allow it...

 ... you will be fine with a red line level tool as well.

-The red laser level is easily available, it cost is (over 20% in some cases) lower compared to that of a green laser level and easy to use.
+The red laser level is easily available, you could say they are cheap self leveling laser levels compared to that of a green laser level and easy to use.

 A red line level can be used in both interior and exterior tasks.
 Having said that...I would not trust it very much when used outdoors on clear days ...